Nine climate start-ups have this week launched their bid for success with ECCI's EIT Climate-KIC Accelerator.

 The renowned Accelerator programme, which gives low carbon start-ups the funding, tools and coaching they need to grow into great businesses, has adapted to the challenges of COVID-19 by switching coaching and mentoring sessions online.
 Stage 1 helps companies find their market niche and figure out how to scale up and get investment-ready.

-The three-month programme has attracted entrepreneurs from all across Scotland and the UK, with innovators joining from afar afield as the Isle of Skye and Aboyne in the north of Scotland, to London and Dublin across the borders and seas.
+The first stage of the programme has attracted entrepreneurs from all across Scotland and the UK, with innovators joining from afar afield as the Isle of Skye and Aboyne in the north of Scotland, to London and Dublin across the borders and seas.

 Collectively the eager entrepreneurs demonstrate that the UK has a significant role in developing the innovations needed for a global green recovery from the coronavirus crisis.
 Innovations range from a zero-carbon rural transport system soon to launch in Skye, to a housing retrofit system aided by 3D modelling and a super-fast carbon measurement software tool for SMEs.